 Antioxidants are another line of defense in your fight against wrinkles.
 They include vitamin C, niacinamide, and resveratrol.

-Antioxidants neutralize free radicals, which damage your skin cells, and increase collagen production for boosted elasticity.
-For extra skin protection, add an anti-oxidant serum to your routine (we recommend the HD Total Antioxidant Serum).
+Antioxidants neutralize free radicals, damage skin cells, and increase collagen production to boost elasticity.
+For extra skin protection, add an anti-oxidant serum to your routine (we recommend the Super Antioxidant Peptide Creme).

 Incorporate Alpha Hydroxy Acids

-Alpha hydroxy acids (AHAs) increase your cells’ turnover and boost the production of collagen.
+Alpha hydroxy acids (AHAs) increase cells’ turnover and boost collagen production.

 Over time, these effects reduce the visibility of fine lines and wrinkles.
 AHAs, including glycolic, citric, and lactic acid, are easy to find in over-the-counter cleansers and peels.

 Glycolic acid is popular because it has the smallest molecules of the AHAs, meaning it penetrates the skin most easily.
-However, if you have sensitive skin, that easy penetration can cause irritation.
+However, easy penetration can irritate you if you have sensitive skin.
 Citric and lactic acid are both milder alternatives.

 If you’re looking for a higher concentration, you can get a chemical peel from a professional!

-Fine lines and wrinkles aren’t a bad thing, but that doesn’t mean you have to let them go unchecked.
+Fine lines and wrinkles aren’t bad, but that doesn’t mean you have to let them go unchecked.
 By taking a few easy steps (and investing in some quality products), you can slow the effects of aging.